ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ## Copying the bootstrap Ignition file to the web server
 {: #openshift-runbook-runbook-install-ignition-nginx}

 The bootstrap.ign file needs to be copied to the document root of NGINX.
-The bootstrap ignition file must be hosted on the web server so the bootsrtap node can reach it on first boot.
-The Ignition file because is too large to fit in a vApp property.
+The bootstrap ignition file must be hosted on the web server so the bootstrap node can reach it on first boot.
+The Ignition file is too large to fit in a vApp property.

 Copy the *bootstrap.ign* file to the document root of NGINX.